-336 Business Collaboration Definition - In these worksheets we define the economic events that 337 take place to fulfill the business process.
-This is where one defines the system boundaries and the 338 protocols that flow between them.
-339 Business Transaction Definition - These worksheets are more technically oriented than the 340 others (which have a decidedly more "modeling" orientation).
-At this stage one defines the actual 341 activities and authorized parties within the organization that initiate these transactions.
-342 Business Information Definition - In these worksheets one defines the contents of the 343 information field, widths, data types, descriptions, requirement traceability and, perhaps, the 344 additional context ([RCRCCBP]) necessary to construct the document from the Core Components 345 subsystem.
+328 Business Collaboration Definition - In these worksheets we define the economic events that 329 take place to fulfill the business process.
+This is where one defines the system boundaries and the 330 protocols that govern the flow of information.

+- Business Transaction Definition These worksheets are more technically oriented than the others (which have a decidedly more "modeling" orientation).
+At this stage one defines the actual activities and authorized parties within the organization that initiate these transactions. - Business Information Definition In these worksheets one defines the contents of the information field widths, data types, descriptions, requirement traceability and, perhaps, the additional context ([ebCNTXT]) necessary to construct the document from the Core Components subsystem.